chaos-mesh/chaos-mesh/website/docs/development_guides/dev_hello_world.md

 > **Note:**
 >
 > The default `DOCKER_REGISTRY` is `localhost:5000`, which is preset in `hack/kind-cluster-build.sh`.
 You can overwrite it to any registry to which you have access permission.
-> To run a local registry with KinD, you could follow the [official doc](https://kind.sigs.k8s.io/docs/user/local-registry/).

 ## Run chaos